squidfunk/mkdocs-material/docs/getting-started.md

   logo: 'images/logo.svg'
 ```

-MkDocs uses the [Material Icons][16] font, so it is possible to change the
+Material uses the [Material Icons][16] icon font so it is possible to change
-default "hat" logo by simply specifying the name of one of the Material icons:
+the default "hat" logo by specifying the name of one of the Material icons:

 ``` yaml
 extra: